Why I Believe In Functional Education For Our Future…and what that even is ⋆ Mama Says Namaste

 Our concept of education is segmented.
 Like a cardiologist, gastroenterologist and obstetrician all focuses on one specific area, we tend to lump education into subjects.
 We address history in 1st period, Spanish in second, and math in 3rd period.
 We specify that learning happens in a fixed location at a fixed time.
 And when you graduate, from then on, education is optional.

 I believe we're missing the mark.
 In my family, we unschool.
 I've gone deep into this topic with blogs and a podcast series, as well as FaceBook Lives, YouTube videos, and all your alternative education and home education resources.
-But right now, I want to tell you what that boils down to for our family, and why I think it IS the right way...even if unschooling is not for your family.
+But right now, I want to tell you what that boils down to for our family, and why I think it is THE right way...even if unschooling is not for your family.

 The right answer for EVERY family